 The farm is open to visitors when the gates are open.
 Find us at the second driveway on the left coming up (east) Antles Lane in Cove.
 We are lucky to be surrounded by wonderful neighbors, so wave when you go by!

-Our Mission: To practice agriculture that enhances the well-being our land, our family and friends, and our community long, long into the future.
+Our Mission: To practice fair, clean, just agriculture that enhances the well-being of our land, our family and friends, fellow farmers, and our community long, long into the future.

-Our Values: Community, joy, meaningful work, stewardship, and long-term financial, social, and environmental sustainability motivate us.
+Our Values: Joy, community, stewardship, solidarity, generosity, and long-term financial, social, and environmental sustainability and justice.

 Our Practices: We use natural practices to grow healthy food for our family and yours.
 We do not use toxic sprays or fertilizers on our produce.
-Our work is done by hand and small machines.
+Our work is done by hand and with small machines.
 We build our soil and increase our production through science-based, holistic practices and lots of advice from old timers, hippies, and other practitioners of agriculture.
+We are low-till working towards being no-till farm.

 Our History & People: Nella Mae Parks was raised on a small family farm in Union County, Oregon.
 She grew up gardening, making hay, and raising animals with her parents.
 She spent nine years in the local 4-H program and went on to earn a degree in Environmental Science from Oregon State University.
 She traveled, worked in natural resource science & rural community organizing, and became involved in local agriculture and local food through her work at Oregon Rural Action in La Grande.
 In 2013 she decided to devote her time to connecting people to the local food she and others grow in the region.

-Nella Mae first sold produce at the La Grande Farmers’ Market at age ten with the help and tutelage of her parents who continue to help her farm today.
+Nella Mae first sold produce at the La Grande Farmers’ Market at age ten with the help and tutelage of her parents Bruce & Catherine who continue to help her farm today.
 Family and friends are integral in the farm’s operation as well as its growth and sustainability.

 We’re in it together!
 This is a truly community-supported farm made possible by the constant help from our “farmily”–family, other local growers, dozens of friends near and far, neighbors, and our dear customers.
 This support is an example of the best kind of community.